Hyperbolic geometry and pointwise ergodic theorems: Preliminaries

 We recall that given two bounded Borel measures $\nu$ and $\lambda$ on $G$, their convolution is defined as the functional

 where $C_c(G)$ denote the space of compactly supported continuous functions on $G$.
 Clearly, the support of $\nu\ast \lambda $ is contained in the closure of the product of the supports of $\nu$ and of $\lambda$, and if $\nu$ and $\lambda$ are probability measures, then so is $\nu\ast \lambda$.
-Similarly
+Convolution is associative and therefore convolution of triples is well-defined by:

 Below we will often consider maximal inequalities for a family of measures arising as convolutions of probability measures on $G$.
 We thus state \begin{prop} Let $\{\eta_r\}_{r>0}$,$\{\nu_r\}_{r>0}$, $\{\lambda_r\}_{r>0}$ be w* continuous families of compactly supported probability measures on $G$. \begin{enumerate} \item If $\{\eta_r\}_{r>0}$ satisfies the strong type $(p,p)$ or $L\left(\log L\right)^k$ maximal inequality and $\nu$ and $\lambda$ are fixed (but arbitrary) probability measures, then $\{\nu\ast \eta_r\ast \lambda\}_{r>0}$ satisfies the same maximal inequality. \item If $\{\eta_r\}_{r>0}$, $\{\nu_r\}_{r>0}$ and $\{\lambda_r\}_{r>0}$ each satisfy the strong type $(p,p)$ maximal inequality then so does $\{\nu_r*\eta_r*\lambda_r\}_{r>0}$. \item If $\{\eta_r\}_{r>0}$, $\{\nu_r\}_{r>0}$ and $\{\lambda_r\}_{r>0}$ each satisfy the weak-type $(1,1)$ maximal inequality then $\{\nu_r*\eta_r*\lambda_r\}_{r>0}$ satisfies the $L\left(\log L\right)^3$ maximal inequality. \end{enumerate} \end{prop}